Isar

 The Isar (/de/) is a river in Austria and in Bavaria, Germany.
 Its source is in the Karwendel mountain range of the Alps.
-The Isar river enters Germany near Mittenwald and flows through Krün, Wallgau, Bad Tölz, Munich, and Landshut, before reaching the Danube near Deggendorf.
+The Isar river enters Germany near Mittenwald and flows through Krün, Wallgau, Bad Tölz, Munich, and Landshut, before entering the Danube near Deggendorf.
 With 295 km length, it is among the longest rivers in Bavaria, and it is Germany's second most important tributary of the Danube.

 Etymology

 One theory is that the name Isar stems from *es or *is in the Indo-European languages, meaning "flowing water", and later turned into a word with a meaning narrowed to frozen water (hence English ice, Eis) in Proto-Germanic.
 The name itself is mentioned for the first time in 763 as Isura.
 Related names include: